Ed Byrne (comedian): Television work

-Byrne's earliest TV appearances included the ITV shows The Big Big Talent Show and Blind Date.
+Byrne's earliest television appearances included the ITV shows The Big Big Talent Show and Blind Date.
 He also appeared in Father Ted as a teenager mocking Father Ted and two other priests on a phone chat line, in the episode "A Christmassy Ted".
 Byrne has presented television shows Uncut!
 Best Unseen Ads and Just for Laughs, and is a regular guest on The Panel, HeadJam, Mock the Week and Never Mind the Buzzcocks.
 He has also appeared on Lily Savage's Blankety Blank, Have I Got News for You, The Bubble, The Unbelievable Truth, Bring Me the Head of Light Entertainment and We Need Answers.
 He has also appeared on The Graham Norton Show six times.

 Byrne featured in a series of comedy shorts on the MSN Video Channel in which he discusses some of his pet hates, including occasional smokers and his girlfriend's snoring.
 Byrne appeared in the second part of the BBC2 programme Three Men Go to Scotland on 30 December 2010 whilst hitching a ride to reach the Cuillin mountains on Skye for his Munro bagging attempt – climbing every mountain in Scotland over 3000 ft.
 On 31 March 2012, Byrne appeared on All Star Family Fortunes.

 On 5 July 2012, Byrne appeared as a guest on The One Show.
 Byrne presented segments during Volcano Live from 9 to 12 July.
 He appeared on a celebrity version of The Chase on 30 November 2013, where he successfully brought £117,000 through, a record for the programme.
 Dara and Ed's Great Big Adventure, a 2015 three-part fly-on-the-wall television series, followed Byrne and Dara Ó Briain (fellow Irish comedian and best friend) in their journey by car down the Pan-American Highway.

 In January 2013 Byrne was a contestant on episode 4 of BBC's The Great Comic Relief Bake Off and won the Technical Challenge with his lemon meringue pie.
 In January 2014 he hosted episode 4 of The Great Sport Relief Bake Off on BBC Two.

 In January and February 2021 he was a contestant on BBC's Celebrity Best Home Cook.
 Describing his signature dish, smoked pork ribs, Byrne said, "I cover them in a dry rub that I've been perfecting by trial and error for years, then shove them in a barrel smoker for about 10 hours, spraying them with apple juice and cider to keep them moist."
 Byrne was described as "a reasonably strong participant" and was named as one of the judges' favourites in episode two.
 He was eliminated, along with Karim Zeroual, in episode five, on 8 February.